nubenetes/awesome-kubernetes/docs/message-queue.md

 - [youtube: Airflow Helm Chart : Quick Start For Beginners in 10mins](https://www.youtube.com/watch?v=GDOw8ByzMyY&ab_channel=MarcLamberti)
 - [snowflake.com: Migrating Airflow from Amazon EC2 to Kubernetes](https://www.snowflake.com/blog/migrating-airflow-from-amazon-ec2-to-kubernetes/)
 - [dev.to: Get started with Apache Airflow](https://dev.to/arunkc/get-started-with-apache-airflow-1218)
+- [betterprogramming.pub: Running Airflow Using Kubernetes Executor and Kubernetes Pod Operator with Istio](https://betterprogramming.pub/running-airflow-using-kubernetes-executor-and-kubernetes-pod-operator-with-istio-d5aa7af16ef5) There are many obstacles when you deploy Airflow with the Kubernetes executor, Pod Operator and Istio since the Istio proxy sidecar makes the worker pod hang and run forever.
+In this article, you will learn how to overcome that.
+- [towardsdatascience.com: Apache Airflow Architecture 🌟](https://towardsdatascience.com/apache-airflow-architecture-496b9cb28288) A deep dive into Apache Airflow architecture and how it orchestrates workflows

 ### Couler
 - [Couler](https://github.com/couler-proj/couler) Couler aims to provide a unified interface for constructing and managing workflows on different workflow engines, such as Argo Workflows, Tekton Pipelines, and Apache Airflow.